heptarch/heptarch.github.io/drafts/dogs.md

 \beta < \beta_{\min}.
 $$

-This is a *censored* observation rather than a value, with likelihood equal to the mass below the bound:
+This is a *censored* observation, with likelihood equal to mass below the bound:

 $$
 \mathbb{P}[\beta < \beta_{\min}] = F_\mathcal{T}(\beta_{\min}) = 1 - (1 - \beta_{\min})^b.